310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Kaoru %}
 Ehh~ None of your business.
-By the way, if you’re going to stick to being the devoted type, then you should start being more aware of how vulnerable your *“Master”* is.
+By the way, if you’re going to stick to being the devoted type, then you should start being more aware of the inner workings of your *“Master”*.

 You’re normally really dense, aren’t you?